 After the load is removed from a genset, the DGC-2020ES implements a smart cooldown function.
 This function ensures that the engine and turbocharger properly cool down by maintaining engine operation for a user-defined duration.
-The No Load Cool Down Time setting accepts values from 0 to 60, in increments of 1 minute.

 This cooldown function is initiated for any one of the following conditions: